DanielAstudilloM/Auto_Perple_X-LPSC-2022/README.md

-# Auto_Perple_x
+# AutoPerple_X

-Library an file system for working with and automating calculations using Perple_X.
+Library and file system for working with and automating calculations using Perple_X.

 This public repository is meant to share the basic functions that we used to obtain the data for our abstract and poster.